If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Sometimes this process takes only 1 or 2 drafts.
 Sometimes it takes 4 or 5 drafts.
 We don’t take the next steps until you are fully satisfied.

-Our team is excellent at educating our clients on how to make surveys work for your PR strategy.
+Our team is excellent at educating brands on how to make surveys work for their PR strategy.

 Step 6.
 Survey programming 💻